-Prereq: Qualified for ENG 100.
+Credits: 3 Class Hours: 3 lecture Prereg: Qualified for ENG 100.
 Semester Offered: Fall, Spring Description: This course provides students with an introduction to medical terminology related to human body systems.
 Students will gain a basic understanding of how medical terms are formed, defined, pronounced and interpreted in the medical field.
 Normal human anatomy, function, and pathology as well as related medical tests and procedures will also be explored.
+Designations: